ntutdanny0414/machine-learning/README.md

 # machine-learning
-it is all my practice and project weather project-use regression to predict temperature
+it is all my practice and project

+note:weather project-use regression to predict temperature